HafthorArni/nRF52840_Mousejacker/nrf52840_sniffer/README.md

 There are two variants of the Feather firmware:

 - `src/main_sniffer_with_nrf24.cpp`
   Default build.
-Sniffer firmware that assumes an external nRF24L01+ module is connected to the Feather (used for validation / loopback tests).
+Full-featured sniffer firmware with an attached external nRF24L01+ module used as a local target transmitter for validation and loopback-style testing.
+This version includes smart address discovery, packet queueing, replay support, and expanded interactive radio controls.

 - `extras/main_sniffer_standalone.cpp`
   Alternate version that runs the sniffer without any external nRF24 module